Use ChatGPT's Preferred Content Structure To Get Cited More Often

 Live web browsing

 With browsing enabled, ChatGPT searches the web and surfaces pages that answer the question clearly.
 Ranking helps, but structure often decides which result it pulls from.
-Understanding how ChatGPT selects sources is now a core part of SEO for ChatGPT.
+Understanding how ChatGPT selects sources is now a core part of how teams optimize content for ChatGPT citations.
 The model favors pages that isolate each answer in its own section with a clear heading and a direct opening sentence.

 Authority signals that affect citations